 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-When you start to communicate change and improvement throughout your organization you will take your stakeholders through five phases or states of mind.
+When you start to communicate change and improvement throughout your organization you will take your stakeholders through phases of change or states of mind.
 Each phase is a normal emotional state that most people go through.
 Developing a communication plan to help guide your stakeholders through each phase, with prepared responses for each one, can ensure a successful roll-out for your changes and improvements.

 Stakeholders are anxiously waiting for what is about to come.
 People may not know what to expect; rumors abound, and speculation increases.
 Some may even be in denial of what is about to occur.